LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/controllers-simple.rst

    If you are exploring the starter code and are not able to build a website by using the "Run" button in Visual Studio, try the following in your terminal:

-   * Using the terminal, navigate into your project
+   #.
+Using the terminal, navigate into your project
-   * Enter the command: ``dotnet run`` and follow the instructions
+   #.
+Enter the command: ``dotnet run`` and follow the prompts in your terminal

 .. admonition:: Tip